-One of the easiest components of Dynamics 365 to configure is Marketing lead scoring; However, it is not that easy when we are trying to build a model which will continue to provide an analysis of potential business and clients.
-This post will explain how can we build a lead scoring model, and in another post, we will explain how can we build and develop lead score models that understand the characteristics and profiles of leads and clients.
-For more information on how to enhance a marketing lead score model, check the post.
+One of the most accessible components of Dynamics 365 to configure is Marketing lead scoring; However, it is not that easy when we are trying to build a model which will continue to provide an analysis of potential business and clients.
+This post will explain how can we build a lead scoring model, and in another post, we will explain how can we develop and develop lead score models that understand the characteristics and profiles of leads and clients.
+For more information on enhancing a marketing lead score model, check the post.

 For more information on marketing lead scoring, read Microsoft detailed documentations.